What is in this leaflet

 - Discard the applicator.

-Use the cream on the external irritated area 2-3 times a day to relieve the symptoms of itching.
+Apply the cream thinly to the external irritated area 2-3 times a day to relieve the symptoms of itching.

 How long to use it